-Denver, Colorado – Mark Fisher, Chief Executive Officer of the Council of the Great Lakes Region (the “Council”), announced today at the Clinton Global Initiative America (CGI America) meeting in Denver Colorado, a working meeting that is bringing together leaders from the business, foundation, NGO, and government sectors to develop solutions for economic growth, long-term competitiveness, and social mobility, that the Council will lead a CGI Commitment to Action to examine the ability of public-private partnerships (P3) at the state, provincial and municipal level to address infrastructure investment challenges with respect to modernizing public infrastructure in the Great Lakes region.
+CEO Mark Fisher announced in 2014 at the Clinton Global Initiative America (CGI America) meeting in Denver Colorado, that the Council would lead a CGI Commitment to Action to examine the ability of public-private partnerships (P3) at the state, provincial and municipal level to address infrastructure investment challenges with respect to modernizing public infrastructure in the Great Lakes region.

 “The Great Lakes-St. Lawrence region, a US$4.9 trillion dollar economy, accounts for roughly 28% of combined economic activity in the United States and Canada, and if it were a country, it would represent the fourth largest economy in the world,” said Mark Fisher.
 “Failure to make the required investments in the region’s infrastructure, from our roads, schools and hospitals to our waterways and water and wastewater treatment plants will not only drag down economic growth in the U.S. and Canada in the years to come, it will put us further behind major competitors in the global economy.”